towhidultonmoy/towhidultonmoy.github.io/_publications/2022-11-01-paper-title-number-3.md

 ---
-title: "“Counter Turing Test (CT2): AI-Generated Text Detection is Not as Easy as You May Think - Introducing AI Detectability Index (ADI)."
+title: "Counter Turing Test (CT2): AI-Generated Text Detection is Not as Easy as You May Think - Introducing AI Detectability Index (ADI)."
 collection: submitted
 permalink: /publication/2022-11-01-paper-title-number-3